chan2git/splunk-bots/botsv3/README.md

 ### Q218: Using the leaked key, the adversary makes an unauthorized attempt to create a key for a specific resource.
 What is the name of that resource?
-Answer guidance: One word.

 We know that the leaked key used is AKIAJOGCDXJ5NW5PXUPA and that the adversary made a failed attempt to create a key.
 Knowing this, we can build the below query and see if we find anything interesting.